ray-project/ray/doc/source/serve/monitoring.md

 ## Get application details in Python

-Call the `serve.status()` API to get Serve application details in Python. `serve.status()` returns the same information as the `serve status` CLI inside a `dataclass`.
+Call the `serve.status()` API to get Serve application details in Python. `serve.status()` returns the same information as the `serve status` CLI command inside a `dataclass`.
 Use this method inside a deployment or a Ray driver script to obtain live information about the Serve applications on the Ray cluster.
 For example, this `monitoring_app` reports all the `RUNNING` Serve applications on the cluster:

 ```{literalinclude} doc_code/monitoring/monitor_deployment.py
 :start-after: __monitor_start__